Face coverings. Visors. Surgical masks. Respirators. PPE.

 Until recently, fears over supply shortages meant disposable FFP2 masks were typically reserved for frontline workers.
 But now that supply chains have steadied, there are calls for FFP2 masks to become compulsory.
 Austria and the German state of Bavaria have already made FFP2 masks mandatory in shops and on public transport, and many other countries have discussed doing the same.

 However, there are some practical issues with this as disposable FFP2 masks are very expensive and create an excessive amount of waste material compared to reusable cloth or single-use Type-IIR surgical masks.

 One type of mask you may not have heard as much about is a medical silicone FFP2 mask.
 These reusable respirator-style masks provide a host of other benefits over disposable FFP2 masks.

 For one, medical-grade silicone contains ‘silver ions’, meaning its surface is permanently antimicrobial.
 This is a very beneficial feature when applied to a protective face mask because it protects the user from transferring bacteria or viruses from the surfaces they touch onto their mask or face.

 Medical silicone can also be sterilised in just five minutes using a microwave, oven or boiling water.
-Combined with replaceable FFP2 filters, which take only a few seconds to change and currently cost as little as £0.29 per filter with the current sale on!
-This presents a much safer, more convenient and more affordable alternative to the other face masks currently available.
+Combined with replaceable FFP2 filters, which take only a few seconds to change, this presents a much safer, more convenient and more affordable alternative to the other face masks currently available.

-Each filter also creates less than 20% of the waste material compared to a standard Type-IIR mask and 10% the waste material of your average FFP2 disposable — making them a more sustainable solution, too.
+These filters also create less than 20% of the waste material compared to a standard Type-IIR mask and 10% the waste material of your average FFP2 disposable — making them a more sustainable solution, too.